Day 334 · Monday, November 30

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 334, Trust That Rejoices.
+This is By God's Call — day 334, There Is Freedom.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.